What to expect when bringing a kitten home

 The first night: Reducing nighttime anxieties

 The first night in a new home can be a bit scary and overwhelming for a kitten.
-When it’s time to go to bed, set up your kitten in a small room or enclosed area of the house with its bed and litter tray.
-Make sure water and food is placed away from the litter tray.
+When it’s time to go to bed, set up your kitten in a small room or enclosed area of the house with their bed and litter tray.
+Make sure water, food and bedding is placed away from the litter tray.

 The next few days: Easing into a routine